neondatabase/website/content/docs/guides/branch-restore.md

 enableTableOfContents: true
 ---

 With Neon's copy-on-write branch creation capability, not only can you instantly create branches from any point in your history retention window, but you can just as easily restore a branch to an earlier state in its recent history.
-You can also use Time Travel Assist to troubleshoot failed updates or corrupted data, running read-only queries against any point in your history retention window, as a way to determine the precise point in time before you complete the restore operation.
+You can also use Time Travel Assist to help troubleshoot issues &#8212; for example, failed updates or corrupted data.
+With Time Travel Assist, you can run read-only queries against any point in your history retention window as a way to determine the precise point in time you need to restore to before you complete the restore operation.

 ## How the restore operation works